lukecarroll15/CSCI3100-Project/README.md

 ## Notes

 - Do not commit secrets.
 Keep `.env` files local.
-- Features listed as "planned" are documented in the SRS but not yet implemented.
 - Canvas data is stored per user and capped to keep storage and performance predictable.